boscho87/changelog-checker/README.md

 ];
 ```

 ### Checkers

 This Checks are Implemented and can be activated

+#### Default Checkers
+- String replacement e.g more than two spaces will be removed with only one
+- Fix > yes
+- No Options available
 #### Version Brackets

 - Are the Version numbers in Brackets?
 If not > Error
 - Fix > yes
+- No Options available

 #### Ascending Versioning